Gardens, (Green) Squares, and Parks in Paris

 Parc de La Villette

-Stretching along the Canal Ourcq and both sides of the Bassin de la Villette, the park has tons of outdoor activities to offer to both kids and adults.
-Packed with culture, and vibrance, La Villette is a postmodern park with a complex network of playgrounds, green spaces, architectural follies that can be climbed and explored, and cultural venues that are used for movie screenings, concerts, and exhibits.
+Stretching along the Canal Ourcq and along both sides of the Bassin de la Villette, the park offers tons of outdoor activities for both kids and adults.
+Packed with culture and vibrancy, La Villette is a postmodern park with a complex network of playgrounds, green spaces, architectural follies that can be climbed and explored, and cultural venues for movie screenings, concerts, and exhibits.

 Accessible and open to all, it is mind-blowing how so much of it is free for the public, who can enjoy open-air movies and concerts during the summer.